-The Department of Infrastructure, Planning and Logistics has overall administrative responsibility for public transport in the Northern Territory.
-The Department has responsibility for developing and distributing the Code of Conduct for School Bus Travel in consultation and conjunction with schools, the NT Police, the Department of Education, bus operators, parent groups and non-government organisations.
+The DIPL has overall administrative responsibility for public transport in the Northern Territory.
+The DIPL has responsibility for developing and distributing the Code of Conduct for School Bus Travel in consultation and conjunction with schools, the NT Police, the DoE, bus operators, parent groups and non-government organisations.